-During 2014/15, the group also commenced collaborative working with Cleveland and Durham forces for Operational Specialist Services.
+During 2015/16 CCNY commenced collaborative working with Cleveland and Durham forces for Specialist Operational Services (Evolve).
 A Joint Governance Board has been established which comprises the Commissioners plus other officers from each of the participating forces.
 The collaboration is at an early stage, but will be funded from contributions made by the three participating forces.
-The total net expenditure of CCNY during 2014/15 in relation to Evolve collaboration was £nil.
+The total net expenditure of CCNY during 2015/16 in relation to Evolve collaboration was £10k (2014/15 £nil).